rehosting/penguin/README.md

 the errors.
 An example of such an iterative workflow is shown in [docs/workflow.md](docs/workflow.md).

+### Examples

+You may find examples of past rehostings useful for learning how to use penguin.
+Examples are available at [https://github.com/rehosting/examples](https://github.com/rehosting/examples)

 # Installation

 Penguin consists of two components, a container named `rehosting/penguin` and a wrapper